Fast quantum subroutines for the simplex method: Abstract

 We propose quantum subroutines for the simplex method that avoid classical computation of the basis inverse.
-For an $m \times n$ constraint matrix with at most $d_c$ nonzero elements per column, at most $d$ nonzero elements per column or row of the basis, basis condition number $\kappa$, and optimality tolerance $\epsilon$, we show that pricing can be performed in time $\tilde{O}(\frac{1}{\epsilon}\sqrt{n}(\kappa d_c n + \kappa^2 d^2 m))$, where the $\tilde{O}$ notation hides polylogarithmic factors.
-If the ratio $n/m$ is larger than a certain threshold, the running time of the quantum subroutine can be reduced to $\tilde{O}(\frac{1}{\epsilon}\kappa^{1.5} d \sqrt{d_c} n \sqrt{m})$.
-Classically, pricing would require $O(d_c^{0.7} m^{1.9} + m^{2 + o(1)} + d_c n)$ in the worst case using the fastest known algorithm for sparse matrix multiplication.
-We also show that the ratio test can be performed in time $\tilde{O}(\frac{t}{\delta} \kappa^2 d^2 m^{1.5})$, where $t, \delta$ determine a feasibility tolerance; classically, this requires $O(m^2)$ in the worst case.
-For well-conditioned sparse problems the quantum subroutines scale better in $m$ and $n$, and may therefore have a worst-case asymptotic advantage.
-An important feature of our paper is that this asymptotic speedup does not depend on the data being available in some ``quantum form'': the input of our quantum subroutines is the natural classical description of the problem, and the output is the index of the variables that should leave or enter the basis.
+We show how to quantize all steps of the simplex algorithm, including checking optimality, unboundedness, and identifying a pivot (i.e., pricing the columns and performing the ratio test) according to Dantzig's rule or the steepest edge rule.
+The quantized subroutines obtain a polynomial speedup in the dimension of the problem, but have worse dependence on other numerical parameters.
+For example, for a problem with $m$ constraints, $n$ variables, at most $d_c$ nonzero elements per column of the costraint matrix, at most $d$ nonzero elements per column or row of the basis, basis condition number $\kappa$, and optimality tolerance $\epsilon$, pricing can be performed in $\tilde{O}(\frac{1}{\epsilon}\kappa d \sqrt{n}(d_c n + d m))$ time, where the $\tilde{O}$ notation hides polylogarithmic factors; classically, pricing requires $O(d_c^{0.7} m^{1.9} + m^{2 + o(1)} + d_c n)$ time in the worst case using the fastest known algorithm for sparse matrix multiplication.
+For well-conditioned sparse problems the quantum subroutines scale better in $m$ and $n$, and may therefore have an advantage for very large problems.
+The running time of the quantum subroutines can be improved if the constraint matrix admits an efficient algorithmic description, or if quantum RAM is available. }